Can You Recycle Plastic Bags? (Explained & Solved!)

 Can I Put Plastic Bags in the Recycling Bin?

-No. Plastic bags and any type of thin, flimsy plastic material, including grocery store bags, produce bags, Ziploc-type baggies, and plastic wrap, cannot be recycled in curbside recycling in the U.S. This material is so lightweight that it gets caught in standard recycling machinery.
-It requires a specialized type of recycling equipment.
+No. Plastic bags and any type of thin, flimsy plastic material, including grocery store bags, produce bags, Ziploc-type baggies, and plastic wrap, cannot be recycled in curbside recycling in the U.S. Because this material is so lightweight, it gets caught in standard recycling machinery and requires specialized equipment.

 That also means you should not put all your recyclables in a plastic bag for curbside recycling.